Short, Quantitative Construction of the IIC in Planar Percolation

 \begin{theorem}[\cite{ke86}, Transfer-matrix-method speed of convergence] For all $\eta \in (0, \frac{1}{2})$, for all $k \leq m \leq n \in \N$ such that $\frac{m}{k}$ is large enough,

 where the supremum is taken over events $E$ depending only on hexagons in $\Lambda_k$. \end{theorem}

 With the same proof, which only relies on `soft' tools of planar percolation such as RSW estimates and the Harris-FKG inequality, this above result extends to similar planar Bernoulli percolation on planar transitive graphs, notably bond percolation on $\Z^2$.
 The transfer matrix method has been used and extended to construct multiple-arms IIC by Damron and Sapozhnikov \cite{ds11}, IIC in a larger class of graphs such as slabs of $\Z^2$ by Basu and Sapozhnikov \cite{bs17} and recently IIC in higher dimensions by Chatterjee, Chinmay, Hanson and Sosoe \cite{cchs25}.
-Using a different method, Garban, Pete and Schramm \cite[Section~3]{gps13} provided a coupling construction which can be adapted to construct the IIC with a better speed of convergence than what can be attained with the transfer matrix method.
-In that proof, we consider nested annuli.
-Starting from the outer ones, the content of each annulus is revealed by trying to couple a percolation conditioned on a one-arm to radius $m$ and one conditioned on a one-arm to radius $n$.
-At each annulus, the probability to achieve coupling is lower-bounded by an RSW constant.
-It results in a coupling that is more explicit than in Kesten's proof.
-In particular, in \cite{ke86} it is needed to consider nested annuli of width $\exp(i^{\alpha})$ with an exponent $\alpha > 1$ whereas in \cite{gps13}, the annuli are of width $\exp(i)$.
-In \cite{gps13}, the conditioning is on $4$-arm events, conditioning on one-arm events instead would lead to the following theorem.
+In an unpublished work by Schramm \cite{sch} in the case of the $1$-arm and in \cite[Section~3]{gps13} in the case of the $4$-arm, Schramm and Garban, Pete and Schramm developed a proof of the convergence in (\ref{eqn:convergence}), not using transfer matrices and yielding a better speed of convergence.

-\begin{theorem}[\cite{gps13}, Scale-by-scale coupling speed of convergence] There exists a positive constant $c$ satisfying that for all $k \leq m \leq n \in \N$ such that $\frac{m}{k}$ is large enough,
+\begin{theorem}[\cite{sch, gps13}, Scale-by-scale coupling speed of convergence] There exists a positive constant $c$ satisfying that for all $k \leq m \leq n \in \N$ such that $\frac{m}{k}$ is large enough,

 \end{theorem}